DaintyJet/VChat_ASLR_Intro/README.md

 - What enhancements exist for ASLR to overcome some of these weaknesses?

 ## What is randomized by ASLR
 When a binary has been loaded into memory, there are a variety of structures allocated to manage the process and its threads, in addition to various regions of memory that are allocated to contain the code, data, and runtime allocations.
 When you have linked a process with [`/DYNAMICBASE`](https://learn.microsoft.com/en-us/cpp/build/reference/dynamicbase-use-address-space-layout-randomization?view=msvc-170), then not only is the *Base Address* of the EXE or DLL randomized, but the addresses some of the structures contained within will also be randomized [8][13].
-The structures whose addresses are randomized include the [Process Environment Block](https://learn.microsoft.com/en-us/windows/win32/api/winternl/ns-winternl-peb) (PEB) and [Thread Environment Block](https://learn.microsoft.com/en-us/windows/win32/api/winternl/ns-winternl-teb), as these structures contain information commonly used by exploits to bypass system protections and access loaded libraries; It should also be noted that the PEB will be randomized regardless of how you set the `/DYNAMICBASE` flag but this is still a form of ASLR [9].
+The structures whose addresses are randomized include the [Process Environment Block](https://learn.microsoft.com/en-us/windows/win32/api/winternl/ns-winternl-peb) (PEB) and [Thread Environment Block](https://learn.microsoft.com/en-us/windows/win32/api/winternl/ns-winternl-teb), as these structures contain information commonly used by exploits to bypass system protections and access loaded libraries; It should also be noted that the PEB will be randomized regardless of if you set the `/DYNAMICBASE` flag but this is still a form of ASLR [9].
 Additionally, the base addresses of the Stack and Heap are randomized, which reduces the effectiveness of various attacks, including those that perform [*Heap Spraying*](https://en.wikipedia.org/wiki/Heap_spraying).
 The starting address of the Text and Data sections will have their starting addresses randomized the first time the process is loaded and executed.

 > [!NOTE]
 > You should be aware that EXE's and DLL's have differing levels of *Entropy*; that is, the number of possible locations the base address can be randomized to start at is different.
 This is discussed further in the [Entropy](#entropy) section.